Ill health retirement and your pension

 Ill Health Retirement – Northern Ireland

-NI Civil Service Occupational Health Services and Social Care advised in late 2022 that due to staffing issues, ill health applications are currently not being assessed.
+NI Civil Service Occupational Health Services and Social Care advised in late 2022 that due to staffing issues, ill health applications were not being assessed.

-Terminal ill health cases are being prioritised for a decision but other applications will be held until the staffing issue has been resolved.
+Terminal ill health cases wereprioritised for a decision but other applications would be held until the staffing issue has been resolved.
 Staffing issues are being addressed by securing the services of a third party provider.
 Work is now underway on the backlog starting with the oldest first.
-It is hoped that the majority of the backlog will be addressed by the end of August 2023.
+It is hoped that the majority of the backlog will have been addressed by the end of October 2023 with a view to considering applications within a month of receipt from April 2024 onwards.

-Any member who is facing financial hardship as a result of going into a nil pay situation is advised to contact the BMA Pensions Department who will try to get their application prioritised and to contact their local BMA office to see whether other supporting measures can be put in place.
+Any member who experiences undue delays and is facing financial hardship as a result of going into a nil pay situation is advised to contact the BMA Pensions Department who will try to get their application prioritised and to contact their local BMA office to see whether other supporting measures can be put in place.

 The McCloud remedy

-The McCloud remedy means that members in scope will be revered to their legacy section for the remedy period (1 April 2015 to 31 March 2022).
+The McCloud remedy means that members in scope were reverted to their legacy section for the remedy period (1 April 2015 to 31 March 2022) on 1st October 2023.
 From 1 April 2022 all members joined the 2015 pension scheme.

 Qualifying conditions for ill health retirement